intel-unesp-mcp/Hands-on-Workshop/tutorial/slot1.md

  ```
  export OFFLOAD_REPORT=2
- ./helloWordOffload
+ ./hello_world_offload
  ```

- **3.3.** Change the code `helloWordOffload.c`.
+ **3.3.** Change the code `hello_world_offload.c`.
 Add another region of code to be executed on Intel Xeon Phi, that performs the sum of two double elements and display the result.

 Use the following snippet: